wp-plugins/multi-image-upload/readme.txt

 Stable tag: 1.0
 License: GPLv2 or later

-This plugin adds a meta box to upload multiple images for posts, pages.
+This plugin adds a meta box to upload multiple images for posts and pages.

 == Description ==